why does my stomach hurt when I exercise

 Warning: Don’t try this if you have diabetes, as the high sugar content in milk may cause insulin spikes.

-– Avoid fizzy drinking drinks or eating gassy foods such as beans and cabbage before exercising.
+Avoid fizzy drinks or gassy foods such as beans and cabbage before exercising.
 These will only make you feel worse.

 – Exercise with a friend if possible, so you can keep each other company while you work out – but not too close!
 Being around your sweaty pal may be enough to bring on indigestion or nausea.

-Exercise is good for you though it makes the stomach pain.
-So I suggest that you don’t stop it continue it regularly.
+Exercise is good for you, though it causes stomach pain.
+So I suggest that you don’t stop it, continue it regularly.

 Should I stop exercising if my stomach hurts?

 Not necessarily.
-If you’ve tried these tips and it still hurts when you exercise, something else might be going on.
+If you’ve tried these tips and it still hurts when you exercise, something else might happen.

 Stomach pain during or after exercising can sometimes indicate a medical problem that needs immediate attention, such as appendicitis, kidney stones, or even heart problems.

-In the main, however, stomachaches from exercising are caused by minor irritations of your digestive system.
-In most cases, they’re due to “mechanical” problems – that is, cramps and aches triggered by a particular activity or position.
+However, stomachaches from exercising are generally caused by minor irritations of the digestive system.
+In most cases, they’re due to “mechanical” problems—that is, cramps and aches triggered by a particular activity or position.

 – Cramps: Although nobody knows precisely why muscle cramps occur, it’s thought that low levels of potassium or calcium in the blood may be involved.
 If you experience leg pain when exercising, try stretching the muscles before and after working out.

-Also, make sure you drink plenty of fluids throughout the day, as dehydration can contribute to cramping.
-Some people find relief from soaking their feet in hot water before bedtime if they suffer from foot cramps.
+Also, drink plenty of fluids throughout the day, as dehydration can contribute to cramping.
+If you suffer cramps, some people find relief from soaking their feet in hot water before bedtime.

-– Muscle spasms: Regular exercise can lead to a build-up of lactic acid in your muscles.
+– Muscle spasms: Regular exercise can build up lactic acid in your muscles.
 This doesn’t usually cause problems, but if you’re pushing yourself, it can trigger muscle spasms (painful cramps).
 If you feel pangs coming on, stop what you’re doing immediately and rest until the pain subsides.

-– Stomach ache: Other types of stomachache can be caused by poor posture during exercise.
-People who do a lot of sit-ups or crunches, for example, often complain that this makes their tummy hurt.
-Poor posture also causes backaches – so make sure you stand up straight when exercising.
+Stomach ache: Poor posture during exercise can cause other types of stomach aches.
+For example, People who do many sit-ups or crunches often complain that this hurts their tummy.
+Poor posture also causes backaches, so stand up straight when exercising.

 What exercises or physical activities will not cause pain or discomfort?

 Nothing with high intensity or duration is comfortable!
-Therefore it is advisable to avoid intense exercises.
+Therefore, it is advisable to avoid intense exercise.

 But if you cannot help it, keep in mind the following tips: